tytydraco/yessleep/out/I_live_with_spirits_which_do_not_wish_to_move_on_and_recently_a_new_one_has_arrived_unlike_any_I_have_ever_met.md

 The world is filled with death aplenty, after all.

-Some are like a soft embrace, a final touch of warmth before the cadaver is left behind as the spirit within tries to leave to a kinder place.
+Some are like a soft embrace, long expected and welcomed.
 Some others I have seen are harsh and cruel.
-Abrupt.
-Unwanted.
+Abrupt and unwanted.
 The body must be abandoned all the same, but how can one who was cheated out of their time bear to just leave it all behind so?

 \------------------